Skills for Success (Essential Skills) Summary

 Thinking

-Decision-making and critical thinking skills are required to determine how to allocate tasks associated with activities such as plant care, environmental protection, and selection of plant species, products and practices.
+Decision-making, critical thinking and problem-solving skills are required to determine how to allocate tasks associated with activities such as plant care, environmental protection, and selection of plant species, products and practices.
 Planning and organizing skills are used to coordinate and organize tasks with others involved in the process.
 Landscape horticulturists need to comprehend, interpret and apply safety documentation and regulations.
-Landscape horticulturists need to be able to problem-solve when performing their work.
+They need to be able to understand plant identification and nomenclature.

 Digital Technology

 Landscape horticulturists use computers and other digital devices when researching and documenting horticultural information.
-They may also use applications for communication, word processing, labeling, spreadsheets, databases and global positioning systems (GPS).
+They may also use applications for communication, word processing, labeling, spreadsheets, databases, recording and tracking, and global positioning systems (GPS).
+They use digital video and photography equipment to record and communicate information.
 They may use design, estimating, accounting and inventory software.
 They may use management software that incorporates electronic time sheets, real-time job data and inventory control.
 Digital controls may be used for irrigation and lighting systems.

 Continuous Learning

 Landscape horticulturists are required to stay up-to-date on landscaping and horticultural information and practices.
 They must be aware of regulatory requirements such as environmental protection and conservation, zoning and bylaws.
 Landscape horticulturists are governed by the regulatory bodies in the jurisdiction in which they practice.
-They may be required to participate in professional development through continuous education and maintain their industry-related certifications.
+They are encouraged to participate in professional development through continuous education and maintain their industry-related certifications.